vikejs/vike-react/packages/vike-react-styled-jsx/README.md

 }
 ```

-You can remove the styled-jsx SSR integration from [some of your pages](https://vike.dev/config#inheritance):
+You can remove the `vike-react-styled-jsx` integration from [some of your pages](https://vike.dev/config#inheritance):

 ```js
 // pages/about/+styledJsx.js